buildpacks-community/kpack/docs/image.md

 ### <a id='cosign-config'></a>Cosign Configuration

 #### Cosign Signing Secret
-Images can be signed with cosign when a cosign formatted secret is added to the service account used to build the image.
+OCI images built by kpack can be signed with cosign when a cosign formatted secret is added to the service account configured on the image resource.
 The secret can be added using the cosign CLI or manually.

 To create a cosign signing secret through the cosign CLI, when targetted to the Kubernetes cluster, use: